tehryanx/tehryanx.github.io/_posts/2023-07-30-HTML-Over-The-Wire.markdown

 # What is HTML Over the Wire?
 A brief history of web app tech.

 ***TL;DR: Early web applications made you wait after every click until it could render an HTML response on the server and send it back.
-SPAs made the web more responsive by handling interactions in the background and updating the UI by sending XHR requests in the background to JSON/XML apis.
+SPAs made the web more responsive by handling interactions in the background and updating the UI by sending XHR requests to JSON/XML apis.
 A new pattern has recently emerged that attempts to combine these two approaches, but brings with it some interesting and dangerous new functionality.*** [Skip Ahead](#A)

 I'm old enough to remember a time before reactive, responsive single-page web applications (SPA) were the norm.
 Heck I'm old enough to remember a time before the vast majority of the web was dynamic at all, but I want to talk about a time somewhere between ancient history and the modern web.